MansiMore99/Fitness-ChatBot-using-LLM-on-Google-Cloud-Platform/README.md

-# fitnessGroot - Personalized Fitness Chatbot

 Want to build a Personalized ChatBot?
 On your own data?

-It is possible with the few steps using few tools.
-This project shows how to make your own custom chatbot using Vertex AI Agent Builder and Dialogflow on GCP!
+It is possible with a few steps using a few tools.
+This project shows how to make your own custom chatbot using Vertex AI Agent Builder and Dialogflow on Google Cloud Platform!
 Train it on your data for a more informative and user-friendly experience.

 ## What is AgentBuilder and Dialogflow?